PALab/place/sphinx/frontend_tutorial.rst

 The file you are looking for is ``place/placeweb/plugins.py``.
 Again, this is a really easy to follow file.
 You just need to create an entry for your plugin that matches the format of one of the others.
+Just make sure that the ``description`` field doesn't match the ``elm_module`` field.
 If you don't do this step, you will not see your plugin in the dropdown menu on the webpage.

 Running the build